ujw0l/ctc-lite/readme.txt

 == Frequently Asked Questions ==

-= How do i set up checkout page? =
+= How do I set up checkout page? =

-Create orderproessing page using order processing block and copy link of the page and paster it to url input of the checkout block setting section.
+Create order proessing page using order processing block and copy link of the page and paste it to url input of the checkout block setting section.

 = My variation images are not showing? =

-For Variation images do diplay based on user selection you need to add CTC Lite image gallery block to the page.
+For Variation images to display based on user selection you need to add CTC Lite image gallery block to the page.

 == Screenshots ==
 1. Product Page